-- 30. As of July 2009 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 250, "Consideration of Laws and Regulations in an Audit of Financial Statements".
-Compliance with the requirements of this HKSA ensures compliance with ISA 250. - 31.
-Additional local explanation is provided in footnote 12.
+- 31. As of June 2017 (date of issue), this HKSA conforms with International Standard on Auditing (ISA) 250, Consideration of Laws and Regulations in an Audit of Financial Statements.
+Compliance with the requirements of this HKSA ensures compliance with ISA 250.
+ISA 250 (Revised) has received the approval of the Public Interest Oversight Board (PIOB) which concluded that due process was followed in the development of the standard and that proper regard was paid to the public interest. - 32.
+Additional local explanation is provided in footnotes 13a and 16a.